A black background with purple neon-like letters which read "do what you love" in cursive letters

 For example, my personal writing goal is to do something daily toward my creative growth—but that doesn’t always mean writing thousands of words.
 Some days I brainstorm.
 Other days I outline.
 Sometimes, I just journal through a new idea or explore writing prompts.

-Each of those steps counts.
+Each of those steps count.
 Progress is progress.
-Your passion should support your life, not steamroll it.

 Ask yourself: